artsandmetaphysics/goodlifeodyssey/_documents/the-iliad.md

 ## The Rage of Achilles

-Traditionally, the first word of an epic poem is also its central theme.
-Here is the first line of the *Iliad*:
+Traditionally, the first word of an epic poem identifies its central theme:

 <blockquote class="poetry">
 <p>Rage—Goddess, sing the rage of Peleus’ son Achilles,</p>